Criteria for Creating Your Own Families of Hangers/Supports

 This functionality proves valuable for scheduling in Revit, as it can extract useful parameters from hosts (MEP elements) or structural elements.

-If you already have a collection of hangers you want to use with our software, the key is to make sure they're face-based.
+If you already have a collection of hangers you want to use with our software, the key is to modify them to be Work Plane-Based if they aren't already.
 This makes it easier to align them with MEP Hangers standards.
-If they're not face-based, you'll need to recreate them in this format.
-Depending on how they're built, starting with one of our hangers and adjusting the needed components might be simpler.
+Ensure the family is populated with the required parameters for automatic sizing.

 Before diving into creating or modifying families, consider that our provided hanger/support families are designed for customization; they might already meet your needs.
 Check out these two articles on our families for more guidance: Introduction, Features, and Functionality and Adding New Sizes for Unistruts, Rods, Cantilevers, or Other Parts.